|about / news & events / photo gallery / what you can do / landowner options / conservation land & trails / documents / contact us / links|

 You may renew your membership or make a contribution by clicking on the Network for Good button on the header of each page of this website.
 Of course, contributions by mail continue to be welcome.

-Dr. Shirley Stone Garret leaves legacy with "Thanks for Yesterday and Hope for Tomorrow"
+Dr. Shirley Stone Garrett leaves legacy with "Thanks for Yesterday and Hope for Tomorrow"

-This August the WCT received a living bequest from long-time summer resident Shirley Stone Garre! on behalf of herself and her late husband, James Garre!.
+This past August the WCT received a living bequest from long-time summer resident Shirley Stone Garrtt on behalf of herself and her late husband, James Garrett.
 The WCT trustees are deeply grateful for this generous gift, and inspired by the deep commitment to preserving open space in Wellfleet that this gift represents.